sunaku/tork/README.markdown

     Otherwise, TestR will appear to ignore source-code changes in your models, controllers, helpers, and other Ruby source files.

-  * SQLite3 [raises `SQLite3::BusyException: database is locked` errors](
+  * If SQLite3 raises one of the following errors, try using an [in-memory adapter for SQLite3]( https://github.com/mvz/memory_test_fix ) or use different database software (such as MySQL) for your test environment.

-    https://github.com/sunaku/test-loop/issues/2 ) because TestR runs your
+    * SQLite3::BusyException: database is locked

-    test files in parallel.
-You can work around this by using an [in-memory adapter for SQLite3]( https://github.com/mvz/memory_test_fix ) or by using different database software (such as MySQL) for your test environment.
+    * cannot start a transaction within a transaction

 ------------------------------------------------------------------------------
 License